Koudela/eArc-di/README.md

 ### Tree typed dependencies

 There may be times when you need the same objects instantiated differently for different objects.
-You can hide this different dependencies behind a factory or make it explicit through the use of tree typed dependencies.
+You can hide the different dependencies behind a factory or make them explicit through the use of tree typed dependencies.

 Instead of only passing the `className::class` as configuration argument the eArc dependency container accepts the `className::class` as key pointing to a